-Cape Verde has not explained the national implementation measures such as legislation to enforce the provisions of the convention.
+Cape Verde has not explained if it has taken any national measures such as legislation to implement the convention.

-As of 5 June 2019, Cape Verde still has not provided its initial Article 7 transparency report for the Convention on Cluster Munitions, which was originally due 28 September 2011.
+As of August 2020, Cape Verde still has not provided its initial Article 7 transparency report for the Convention on Cluster Munitions, which was originally due on 28 September 2011.

 Cape Verde did not participate in the Oslo Process that created the convention before it signed in December 2008.